jgermanob/SmartStudent/README.md

 # SmartStudent
 Final project from iOS app development diploma at iOS development lab UNAM.
-This app wants to help students to organize their time and improve their performance with te next features:
+This app wants to help students to organize their time and improve their performance with the next features:

 - Calendar to schedule their current semester.
 - Add classes and its info.